-The ridge is another important part of your tree's anatomy and assists in your tree's ability to block pathogens from entering after it has been pruned.
+The ridge is another important part of your tree's anatomy and assists in your tree's ability to block pathogens from entering pruning cuts.

-The ridge can be seen as a rough line of bark that separates the tissue of one branch from another off shooting one as shown in the images below.
+The ridge can be seen as a rough line of bark that separates the tissue of one branch from another as shown in the images below.

 |Ridge on an Apple Tree|

 The ridge can typically be seen on the top half of the fork and wraps around the crotch.

 Splitting a forked branch lengthwise will allow you to see that the ridge continues through the bark and into the wood.
 This separation between branches acts as a gate for blocking disease.